3 Tips on How to Balance School and Work

 It's important to create habits that allow you to simply concentrate on coursework without being distracted by the thousands of everyday tasks that make up life at home.
 For you, working at home may not be a distraction, but you may need a different learning environment.
 You'll need to be honest with yourself and decide whether late at night, in the peace of a quiet household is the sweet spot for success or if you need to visit a library or coffee shop to get away from home distractions.

-Be sure to let people at work know that you're beginning a degree program and why.
+Be sure to let people at work know that you're beginning a college degree program and why.
 Being frank with your boss about why you're going back to school, what your ultimate goals are and how that may prove beneficial in your own job performance not only garners support but allows your supervisor to understand your personal responsibilities beyond the workplace.
 The same goes for many of the other people in your life, from friends to family members.
 If your support network knows ahead of time of your motivation and commitment to earning your degree, they'll be able to cheer for your success and lend a hand when you need it.